emZubair/MyLearning/Wiki/Django/query_sets.md

 QuerySet doesn’t involve any database activity and Django won’t actually run the query until the QuerySet is evaluated.
 Query sets can be limited i.e `A.objects.all()[:5]`

+You can execute a queryset by `iteration`, `repr()`, `len()`, `bool()` using queryset in if statement, If there is at least one result, the QuerySet is True, otherwise False `NOTE`: If you only need to determine the number of records in the set (and don’t need the actual objects), it’s much more efficient to handle a count at the database, Django provides a `count()` method for precisely this reason. `Entry.objects.count()` or `Entry.objects.filter(headline__contains='Lennon').count()`

+Slicing an unevaluated QuerySet usually returns another unevaluated QuerySet modifying it further (e.g., adding more filters, or modifying ordering) is not allowed, but Django will execute the database query if you use the “step” parameter of slice syntax, and will return a list.

 ### Saving Foreign Key & ManyToManyFields
 You can save object via foreign key relation by assigning respective object and calling save method. i.e `book.author = author_1` then `book.save()`.